jsbisht/aws-developer-associate/database.md

 - Use multi-az to provide availability benefit and `to remove any backup impacting application performance`
 - Read replicas will be used to improve read performance
 - Read replicas can have their read replicas
-- Each nested read replica will have more lag than the read replica from its source
+- Each nested read replica will have more lag than its source read replica

 ### RPO and RTO

-RPO's are near zero for read replicas (because of asynchronous replications)
+RPO's are near zero for read replicas [why?]

 RTO's are low because the read replica can be quickly promoted to primary instance

 - Once promoted read and write are allowed on that instance
-- They cannot be converted into a read replica again
+- Once promoted, it cannot be converted into a read replica again

-If there is a data corruption due to error or malware, you need to fallback to snapshot instead of read replicas
+> If there is a data corruption due to error or malware, you need to fallback to snapshot instead of read replicas

 Global availability can be increased with cross region read replicas